exadel-inc/etoolbox-authoring-kit/docs/md/multiplying-fields.md

 public class SimpleMultiFieldDialog {
     @DialogField(label = "Multi")
     @MultiField(
-        deleteHint = true, // Optional.
-Use this if you want the corresponding value(-s) deleted typeHint = "String[]" // Optional.
-If specified, it will become the Sling @TypeHint parameter )
+        deleteHint = false, // Optional.
+Use if you don't want the value(-s) deleted in on the server when not set in dialog typeHint = "String[]" // Optional.
+If specified, will become the Sling @TypeHint parameter )
     List<MultiFieldContainer> containers;